Increased Wait Times in the Emergency Department

 As a Level I Pediatric Trauma Center, we are uniquely qualified to provide emergency care for children, from the design of the department to our highly skilled professionals who understand the special needs of younger, smaller patients.

 Our center provides a full range of emergency diagnostic and treatment services for acutely ill and injured patients.
 Our team includes leading fellowship trained experts in pediatric emergency care, and ensuring all of our pediatric subspecialists are available for consultations.
 Division units add another level of service for children and families:

 - Fast Track Unit.
 The Fast Track Unit’s pediatric physicians help patients with minor acute illnesses and injuries.
 The Fast Track Unit is open 24 hours, 7 days a week.

 - Evaluation and Treatment Unit.
 The Evaluation and Treatment Unit provides care to patients who require up to 24 hours of treatment, but do not require a hospital admission.

 - Decontamination Unit.
 In the event of a biological, chemical or radiological event, Children’s has a state-of-the-art Decontamination Unit designed specifically for kids, the only one of its kind in the region.

-Recent statistics from the American Association of Poison Control Centers (AAPCC), notes cosmetics and personal care products, pain killers and household cleaning products as the most common poisons in children five years old and younger.
+Harmful and sometimes life-threatening poisonings and ingestions are significant concerns with children and teens.
+Cosmetics and personal care products, pain killers and household cleaning products are the most common poisons in children five years old and younger.